BlueLort/GameX-Engine/README.md

 GameX Engine is an attempt to create 3D Game Engine by building on top of GameX Level Editor features.

-**This project is for learning purposes so expect design mistakes and tons of bugs;I appreciate feedback.**
+**This project is for learning purposes so expect design mistakes and bugs;I appreciate feedback.**

 First demo video: https://youtu.be/gviEp5gqbEc